johnnymast/redbox-scan/README.md

 $ composer install  --no-dev
 ```

-Now your allmost ready to go.
-In your project require the redbox-scan.php (located in the project root).
+Now your almost ready to go.
+In your project require the redbox-scan.php (located in the package root).
 Assuming that Redbox-scan was installed in ./lib/redbox-scan/ your php file would look like this.

 ```php
 <?php